 Are you someone who loves to spend the weekend out on the water fishing?
 Do you use artificial lures and bait or are you a bigger fan of live bait fishing?
 When bait fishing, it is important to remember that fish prefer things that move in the water.
 It is what will capture their attention best.
 Many artificial companies claim to “out fish” live bait, but we’ll leave this to you to decide.
-Many true fisherman prefer a bait cooler if they want to use live bait.
+Many true fisherman prefer a bait cooler, which keeps their bait much more lively, if they want to use live bait.

 Jump To> Bait Cooler Reviews & Kits